-External Research Income and ERI mean a measure of income received by participating TEOs (and/or any wholly-owned subsidiaries) for the purposes of conducting research.
+External Research Income and ERI mean a measure of income received by participating TEOs, including their relevant subsidiaries, for the purposes of conducting research (and in accordance with the criteria specified by us7).

 Category R represents a quantum of research activity and quality at a level which is insufficient for recognition for funding purposes according to the QE process categories we use to categorise the quality of Evidence Portfolios.